 What diet do raccoons eat in the wild?

 Raccoons are omnivores by nature.
-Thus they eat a wide variety of vegetables and fruits, as well as animal proteins.
+Thus they eat a wide variety of vegetables and fruits and animal proteins.
 Raccoons scavenge for food in the wild at night, while they are occasionally seen foraging for food during the day.
 They are true omnivores, eating everything from plant material to invertebrates.

-Raccoons near rivers and lakes eat fish, frogs, and even bird eggs.
-Only a few foods are harmful to raccoons, but they will eat anything they can get their hands on.
-Raccoons will eat small birds and other smaller animals if they can capture them, but they prefer to seek something easier to catch.
+Raccoons near rivers and lakes eat fish, frogs, and bird eggs.
+Few foods are harmful to raccoons, but they will eat anything they can get their hands on.
+Raccoons will eat small birds and smaller animals if they can capture them, but they prefer to seek something easier to catch.

 One of the reasons Raccoons are so well-known is their dousing habit.
 They frequently moisten their food near riverbanks and lakes, giving the appearance that they are cleaning it.
-There are numerous hypotheses as to why they do this, as captive raccoons douse their food as well.
+There are numerous hypotheses as to why they do this, as captive raccoons also douse their food.
 Whatever the reason, it’s one of the numerous things these bandit-like animals are known to do.

-While chocolate is harmful to humans, it is lethal to raccoons, and dark chocolate (which is good to humans) is considered more lethal to raccoons and other small animals.
-These intelligent, cute, and fluffy sociable critters devour anything they can get their hands on, including food, trash, and roadkill, and they don’t care what they eat.
-Chocolate may appear to be very sweet and pleasurable, and it is also what raccoons love, but it is poisonous to both animals and humans.
+While chocolate is harmful to humans, it is lethal to raccoons, and dark chocolate (good to humans) is considered more lethal to raccoons and other small animals.
+These intelligent, cute, fluffy sociable critters devour anything they can get their hands on, including food, trash, and roadkill, and they don’t care what they eat.
+Chocolate may appear very sweet and pleasurable, and it is also what raccoons love, but it is poisonous to both animals and humans.
 Raccoons can be killed with fewer chocolates than humans.